 No longer all buttoned up, Oxford has embraced the island life.
 It's a top US maker of brand name and private-label clothing, including golf attire, as well as a retailer in the US and UK.
-Its Tommy Bahama unit makes branded men's and women's casual attire and owns about 140 stores and restaurants in the US.
-Its Ben Sherman business has stores in the US, UK, and Germany.
+Its Tommy Bahama unit makes branded men's and women's casual attire and owns more than 155 stores and restaurants in the US.
+Lanier Clothes offers men's suits, sportcoats, and slacks under such brands as Dockers, Geoffrey Beene, and Kenneth Cole.
 Oxford's newest lifestyle brand is colorful Lilly Pulitzer.
-The firm also produces designer men's clothing under license from Dockers, Geoffrey Beene, and Kenneth Cole.
-Its customers include national and regional specialty stores, direct retailers, and department stores.
-Macy's, Nordstrom, and Debenhams are some of Oxford's biggest customers.
+Oxford's customers include national and regional specialty stores, direct retailers, and department stores.
+Macy's, Nordstrom, and Debenhams are some of its biggest customers.

-With annual sales of about $585 million (nearly two-third of Oxford's total) Tommy Bahama is the company's cash cow.
-Dainty Lily Pulitzer, with about $138 million in sales, is next.
-Lanier Clothes, which produces apparel under license and private label products, contributes more than 10%.
+The company primarily operates through Tommy Bahama, Lilly Pulitzer, and Lanier Clothes.
+With annual sales of about $628 million (nearly two-third of Oxford's total) Tommy Bahama is the company's cash cow.
+That unit specializes in men's and women's relaxed sportswear, targeting affluent customers age 35 and older.
+Dainty Lily Pulitzer, with about $168 million in sales, is next.
+The brand markets its collections to women and girls, with more of a younger slant.
+Lanier Clothes, which produces tailored and casual men's apparel under license and private-label products, contributes more than 10%.

-In addition to apparel manufacturing, Oxford's Tommy Bahama, Lily Pulitzer, and Ben Sherman brands operate company-owned retail and outlet stores -- 181 doors in all.
-The Tommy Bahama and Lily Pulitzer shops are concentrated in Florida and California, while Ben Sherman has a strong presence in the UK.
-There are also more than a dozen Tommy Bahama branded restaurants adjacent to Tommy Bahama retail shops.
+In addition to apparel manufacturing, Oxford's Tommy Bahama and Lily Pulitzer brands operate company-owned retail and outlet stores -- 206 doors in all.
+The shops are concentrated in Florida and California.
+There are also more than a dozen Tommy Bahama-branded restaurants adjacent to Tommy Bahama retail shops.